 So when the argument is made that he’d be stupid to release his tax returns, they agree with that.
 Because they can look at themselves in the mirror the morning after and say “I never knew he was going to murder 11 million people.
 If I had known that I would never have voted for him.”
 The lie is, they could have known that if they had not willfully blinded themselves.

-Revealed this week (brace yourselves, this is going to keep happening) the Orange Hate-Monkey has probably not paid income taxes for about twenty years.
+Revealed this week (brace yourselves, this is going to keep happening) Donald Trump has probably not paid income taxes for about twenty years.

 In a lengthy New York Times article, it is revealed that his losses in 1995 could have lent him a tax shelter for 18 years.
 But that isn’t the half of it.
 As this article on Vox points out, what is in the tax returns is even worse.
 We know it is even worse because the Birther-in-Chief hasn’t released his tax returns yet.